 Fibre is essentially what is left after your body has extracted all the nutrients out of the fruits, vegetables, and grains that you eat.
 Non-digestible polysaccharides such as gums and mucilages as well as non-starch polysaccharides stored in cell walls are also considered to be fibres.
 Although fibres are not digestible by humans, they provide health benefits to digestive processes in multiple ways.
 Insoluble fibre helps to promote elimination by adding bulk to stool while soluble fibre helps to slow digestion and provide fodder (prebiotics) for the beneficial probiotic bacteria that reside in the colon.
 Although these fibres are associated with health benefits, certain prebiotics can exacerbate symptoms for those with IBS.6

 To get the health benefits of fibre without unpleasant consequences such as bloating and flatulence, choose fibres that are low in fermentable oligosaccharides, disaccharides, monosaccharides and polyols (FODMAP) that have been linked to worsening of IBS symptoms.
 Research shows that low FODMAP fibres such as acacia gum are slowly fermented by gut bacteria and are therefore well-tolerated and effective for constipation relief – whether or not you have IBS.

-Gutsmart with acacia gum and Bacillus coagulansprobiotics helps to improve regularity and relieve intestinal discomfort associated with IBS.
+Gutsmart with acacia gum and Bacillus coagulansprobiotics helps relieve abdominal pain associated with IBS.